AtomBeam

 He earned a Bachelor’s degree in Mathematics from MIT and a Ph.D. from the University of California, San Diego.

 Previously, he was an information systems analyst at the University of California, Berkeley School of Information.
-Before that, he spent two years as a solutions architect with Red Hat, a software company acquired by IBM in 2019 for $34 billion.
+Before that, he spent two years as a solutions architect with Red Hat, a software company acquired by IBM in 2019 for thirty-four billion dollars.

 Asghar earned a Master’s degree in Computer Science from the Vienna University of Technology and also studied at MIT.